cardano-foundation/CIPs/CIP-COSD-MultiPoolStakeURIscheme/CIP-COSD-MultiPoolStakeURIscheme.md

 Items from the Reference Implementation below have been incorporated into these project milestones:

-**Step 1 (no prerequisites):** Adapt Emurgo Improvment Proposal [emip-002](https://github.com/Emurgo/EmIPs/blob/master/specs/emip-002.md) as a CIP.
-As soon as that is done, this CIP will closely follow the URI scheme & implementation details therein, and will be edited to avoid redundancy and address any dependencies.
+**Step 1 (DONE):** Adapted Emurgo Improvment Proposal [emip-002](https://github.com/Emurgo/EmIPs/blob/master/specs/emip-002.md) as **CIP: Cardano URI Scheme** (see above for links).

-**Step 2 (no prerequisites):** Progress issue [Daedalus payment URLs #883](https://github.com/input-output-hk/daedalus/issues/883) which has been open since April 2018.
-This will clear the way in Daedalus for URI integration issues identifed in the Emurgo proposal which are currently implemented in Yoroi but stalled indefinitely in Daedalus.
+**Step 2 (no prerequisites):** Progress **CIP: Cardano URI Scheme** which will clear the way in Daedalus for stake pool URI integration issues.
 Despite the urgent needs of Cardano SPOs for stake decentralisation, because of the broader market it is likely the demand for a payment URI will exceed the demand for URI (or JSON) stake pool-to-wallet linking.
-So from the time this CIP is accepted, *this issue can no longer be postponed indefinitely* since it is a likely rerequisite for stake pool links.

 **Step 3 (dependent on Step 2)** Implement single-pool delegation links in Daedalus.
 Forum discussion establishes there is an immediate need for these.
 The possible implementation choices for multi-pool delegation which @SebastienGllmt has outlined (mainly, protocol vs. wallet) do not have to be made before progressing this issue: only a commercially robust URI scheme implementation is needed.
 NOTE the completion of this step will immediately begin to address the Motivation above by facilitating a more heterogenous distribution of stake.